 Some zoologists have suggested that a giraffe’s coat pattern provides camouflage.
-Some people viewing giraffes have reported thinking they were trees till they walked away.
+Reports exist of people viewing giraffes and thinking they were trees until they began to walk.

 Their tongue is a bluey-grey colour.
 It is believed that this protects it from getting sunburnt while they are feeding.
 Their eyes are the size of a golfball.

 Male giraffe are larger than females.
 They may stand up to 5.5m (18ft) tall and weigh up to 1,360kg (2,998lbs).
 Female giraffes can be up to 4.3m (14ft) tall and weigh up to 680kg (1,500lbs).

 Giraffes are herbivores with their diet made up mostly of leaves which they browse off of trees.
 Other foods consumed by them include shoots, fruit, other vegetation and wild apricot.
 Up to 93 different leaves are part of their diet.